 A Breath Test Refusal = An Automatic Driver’s License Suspension

 If you decline to take a breath test, you will face an immediate driver’s license suspension.
 This is an administrative civil matter and is independent of the criminal case.
-The length of the suspension will depend on whether or not you have any prior DWI related criminal history.
+The length of the suspension will depend on whether or not you have any prior DWI-related criminal history.
 First-time offenders will be subject to a 180-day driver’s license suspension.
 But if an individual has any prior DWI history the period is lengthened to two (2) years.

 You do have the ability to contest this suspension.
 Which is part of the reason why the first 15 days after an arrest, and breath test refusal, are some of the most critical in any DWI defense.
 This is the time frame in which you can challenge the suspension by requesting a hearing.
-This hearing, referred to an ALR hearing, is an opportunity to try to keep your license from being suspended, but it also provides potential strategic value to the defense of the criminal case.
+This hearing, referred to as an ALR hearing, is an opportunity to try to keep your license from being suspended, but it also provides potential strategic value to the defense of the criminal case.

 Refusing a Breath Test is a Not a Surefire Defense Against a DWI Charge

 To convict a driver of a DWI offense, prosecutors must prove that the accused was operating a motor vehicle while intoxicated.
-The State can and will use whatever forms of evidence available to prosecute someone for a DWI offense, including video, a police officer’s testimony or blood obtained by a search warrant.
-Although it is important to emphasize that a breath test is not necessary prosecute and convict an individual for a DWI offense; the results of a breath test serve as a key form of evidence against someone accused.
+The State can and will use whatever forms of evidence available to prosecute someone for a DWI offense, including video, a police officer’s testimony, or blood obtained by a search warrant.
+Although it is important to emphasize that a breath test is not necessary to prosecute and convict an individual for a DWI offense; the results of a breath test serve as a key form of evidence against someone accused.
 Without the results of a breathalyzer test, prosecutors will be forced to prove their case in a different way.
 A DWI attorney can help you build your defense against the State.

 Call Our Galveston, Texas DWI Defense Attorney for Immediate Assistance

 Mark A. Diaz is a top-rated Texas DWI defense attorney.
 Our law firm is committed to providing clients aggressive, effective representation.
 If you have questions about breath test refusals, we can help.
-To schedule a free, no obligation review of your case, please contact us today.
+To schedule a free, no-obligation review of your case, please contact us today.
 We offer criminal defense services throughout the region, including in Galveston, Friendswood, Pearland, Texas City, Pasadena, and Missouri City.